-There has been growing interest in understanding how neighborhoods may relate to cardiovascular risk.
-Neighborhood effects on sleep apnea may be one contributing mechanism.
-We investigated whether neighborhood walking environment and personal activity levels are related to obstructive sleep apnea.
+There has been growing interest in understanding how neighborhoods may be related to cardiovascular risk.
+Neighborhood effects on sleep apnea could be one contributing mechanism.
+We investigated whether neighborhood walking environment and personal activity levels are related to OSA.

-We analyzed data from a subpopulation of the Multi-Ethnic Study of Atherosclerosis (MESA), including subjects who participated in both MESA Sleep and Neighborhood studies (n= 1,896).
-Perceived neighborhood walking environment and subjects’ objective activity were evaluated in multivariate, multi-level models for an association with sleep apnea severity as defined by the apnea hypopnea index.
-Sex, race/ethnicity and obesity were examined as moderators.
+Data were analyzed from a subpopulation of the Multi-Ethnic Study of Atherosclerosis (MESA), including subjects who participated in both the MESA Sleep and Neighborhood studies (N = 1,896).
+Perceived neighborhood walking environment and subjects’ objective activity were evaluated in multivariate, multilevel models to determine any association with sleep apnea severity as defined by using the apnea-hypopnea index.
+Sex, race/ethnicity, and obesity were examined as moderators.

-Residing in the lowest quartile walking environment neighborhoods (score < 3.75) was associated with more severe sleep apnea [mean 2.7 events/hr greater AHI, 95% CI (0.7, 4.6)], after adjusting for demographics, body mass index, co-morbidities, health behaviors, neighborhood socio-economic status and site.
+Residing in the lowest quartile walking environment neighborhoods (score < 3.75) was associated with more severe sleep apnea (mean, 2.7 events/h greater AHI [95% CI, 0.7 to 4.6]), after adjusting for demographic characteristics, BMI, comorbidities, health behaviors, neighborhood socioeconomic status, and site.
 Associations were stronger among obese and male individuals.
-Approximately one standard deviation greater objective activity in men, was associated with a lower AHI [mean -2.4 95% CI (-3.5, -1.3) events/hr].
-This association was partially mediated by body mass index (P <0.001).
+Approximately 1 SD greater objective activity in men was associated with a lower AHI (mean, –2.4 events/h [95% CI, –3.5 to –1.3]).
+This association was partially mediated by BMI (P < .001).

-Living in neighborhoods with a low walking environment score is associated with greater sleep apnea severity, especially in male and obese individuals.
-In men, greater activity level is associated with less severe sleep apnea, independent of body mass index, co-morbidities and socio-economics.
-Neighborhood-level interventions that increase walkability and enable increased physical activity may potentially reduce sleep apnea severity.
+Living in neighborhoods with a low walking environment score is associated with greater severity of sleep apnea, especially in male and obese individuals.
+In men, greater activity level is associated with less severe sleep apnea, independent of BMI, comorbidities, and socioeconomic status.
+Neighborhood-level interventions that increase walkability and enable increased physical activity may potentially reduce the severity of sleep apnea.